DDD Academy

 <li>Discovering the domain and the Ubiquitous Language

-<li>Moving away from structural into behavioral
+<li>Moving away from structural into behavioural

 <li>How patterns like Value Objects, Entities, Aggregates, Repositories, Services, Sepcifications, and